 Nowadays I’m fully self-employed and “location independent,” whatever that means.
 Technically, “not having a home” is impossible for Newfoundlanders.
 We’re bred that way.

 I’m an editor at Matador Network, the world’s largest independent online travel magazine.
 I’m also the Lead Writing Faculty at MatadorU.
 I award students with hugs and free candy and bum slaps.

-I’m a freelance travel writer, copy writer, and social media consultant.
+I’m a freelance travel writer, copy writer, and creative writer.

 I like diet Pepsi, but not when there’s rum in it.
-I am passionate about nachos, boys that smell nice, and good brewpubs.
+I enjoy nachos, boys that smell nice, and good brewpubs.
 I love people.
-I refuse to give up real books in favour of e-books, and I don’t care how many damn trees I’ll kill.
+I am passionate about women’s rights.
+I refuse to give up real books in favour of e-books, and I don’t care how silly that is.